number-25/autodidacticism/Cheatsheets/Julia_base_function.md

 associated with a specific key, here we search for the presence of values in the dict irrespective of the key, and often we don't know the key itself.
 This is a combination of two functions.

+##### sorting the values of a dict: sort(collect(dict), rev=?, by=x->x[2])
+Sorting a dict itself is not something undertaken in Julia, my guess is that the hash based access of a dict prohibits such an operation, or the fact that the sort function modifies the data structure/type, and Dict by nature are not orderable (but look into the DataStructures.jl StructuredDict type).
+Here we transform the Dict into an array, and sort by x, with x being the contents of the second column of the array, which are the values of the dict.
+Toggling the rev= option will indicate whether we should sort in reverse or not.

 ## Tuples